HaithamIsmail/SpeculativeDeocding-Notebook/speculative decoding.md

 $$
 Where:
 - $B$ is the batch size.

 - $n_{FLOPs}$ is the computational throughput of the hardware (in FLOPs/sec).
-- The factor of $2 \cdot P$ is a rule of thumb for the number of FLOPs required per token.

 For a single token, let's simplify and set $n_{bytes} = 1$ for the sake of this analysis.
 Let's take the specs for an **NVIDIA A100 GPU**:
 - $n_{FLOPs} = 3.12 \times 10^{14}$ (312 TFLOPs for FP16)

 - $n_{mem} = 1.935 \times 10^{12}$ (1935 GB/s)

 Let's do the break-even analysis to find the batch size ($B$) at which the system transitions from being memory-bound to compute-bound.
 This happens when memory latency equals compute latency.